 That said, mere "shelter"-status is no guarantee of a happy fate, particularly where ownership ('title') is effectively transferred to the shelter.
-At that point the shelter - perhaps only limited by some municipal by-law regulation or (less certainly) by written terms of surrender - moves into the same legal 'shoes' as a 'regular' owner [see s.3(b): "Dogs and Cats in Shelters: Ownership", below].
+At that point the shelter - perhaps only limited by some municipal by-law or (less certainly) by written terms of surrender - moves into the same legal 'shoes' as a 'regular' owner [see s.3(b): "Dogs and Cats in Shelters: Ownership", below].
 Not all owners are as beneficent as we could hope for.

 Further, for the practical purpose of plainly ascertaining an individual animal's pound v shelter status at the beginning it would be nice if the difference between pounds and shelters were reflected in distinct and discrete physical facilities: ie. municipally-run 'pounds' versus OSPCA-affiliated 'non-pound' facilities - but that is not to be.
 The status of a single facility is frequently mixed or uncertain: ie. OSPCA-affiliated facilities often contract with municipalities to accept seized animals and thus run their "pounds" for them, while sometimes municipal facilities operate 'shelter' services for surrendered animals which are legally distinct from - but often operated in common with - their 'pound' role.

 Much work for the animal advocate lies in drawing this distinction plainly and favourably for their 'client'.

 3. Dogs and Cats in Shelters

 As noted elsewhere, the situation of a 'found/surrender' shelter-status cat or dog - as opposed to a pound cat or dog - is usually legally simpler, though it is not always without complexity.
 Complexities in the shelter situation, such as they are, usually revolve around the issue of 'ownership' of the animal.